-Best places to stay in Jacksonville for sightseeing
+Recommended places to stay in Jacksonville for sightseeing

 For travelers, the best places to stay in Jacksonville, FL, lie in the city’s southeast.
-Many of the city’s best hotels fall in & around the Deerwood neighborhood and the St Johns Town Center.
+Many of the city’s most popular hotels fall in & around the Deerwood neighborhood and the St Johns Town Center.
 To enjoy Jax’s seaside pleasure, there’s also a cluster of accommodations around Jacksonville Beach, Neptune Beach, and Ponte Vedra Beach.

 For a value stay in Jax, spend your nights at this budget-friendly 3-star hotel.
 You’ll enjoy spacious modern rooms along with excellent amenities, including an outdoor pool.

 Hotel Indigo Jacksonville Deerwood Park

 Add a little flair to your Northeast Florida visit with a night at this colorful mid-range hotel.
 Brighten your day with the hotel’s hip & funky decor.
 End a day of Jacksonville sightseeing with a dip in the outdoor pool or soak in the hot tub.

 Aloft Jacksonville Tapestry Park

 The trendy Aloft is the perfect place to add a dash of style to your trip.
 Rooms show off hip & artistic designs.
 Grab a nightcap in the stylish on-site bar, w xyz, to top off the evening.